Rockstar Lincoln: Transition to quality assurance (2001–present)

 By 2001, the development and quality assurance departments of Tarantula Studios had been separated, of which the former was shut down in 2002.
 The remainder was integrated with Rockstar Games as Rockstar Lincoln in the same year.
 As part of Rockstar Games, the studio provides quality assurance and localisations—including French, German, Italian, Japanese, Russian, and Spanish—for internal projects, such as Manhunt, Max Payne 2, and the Grand Theft Auto series.
 In January 2011, Mark Lloyd, Rockstar Lincoln's long-time studio head who had been with the company since 1999, announced his resignation.
 His departure coincided with that of Mark Washbrook, the founder and studio head of Rockstar London.
 Rockstar Games stated that neither departure would affect the studios' active projects.
 Tim Bates succeeded Lloyd as general manager.
 Lloyd went on to found a video game consultancy service, Titanium Consultancy, which he later voluntarily wound down.
 Alongside Washbrook, he joined Activision's mobile-focused Activision Leeds studio in May 2012.

 Around 2016, Rockstar Lincoln moved into the Lindum Business Park in North Hykeham.
-A survey it conducted with its employees led East Midlands Trains to provide several additional stops at Hykeham railway station, within walking distance from the office, from May 2016.
+A survey it conducted with its employees led East Midlands Trains to provide several additional stops at Hykeham railway station, within walking distance of the office, from May 2016.
 Rockstar Lincoln won the "Active Workplace" award in the Lincolnshire Sports Awards in 2015 and 2016, and it was nominated again in 2017.
 The studio offered its employees subsidised gym memberships, and a "Sports & Social" team organised sporting and leisure activities.

-Leading up to the release of Red Dead Redemption 2 in October 2018, it was reported that Rockstar Lincoln staff had, of all other Rockstar Games studios, exercised the worst crunch.
+Leading up to the release of Red Dead Redemption 2 in October 2018, it was reported that Rockstar Lincoln staff had, of all Rockstar Games studios, experienced the worst crunch.
 Former and active employees reported that testers were paid low wages, had to work long hours, and were subjected to strict security regulations.
-One employee stated that mandatory overtime for working on Red Dead Redemption 2 started in August 2017, prior to Rockstar Games entering "official crunch mode" that October.
-Testers at Rockstar Lincoln were asked to work on evenings and weekends.
+One employee stated that mandatory overtime for work on Red Dead Redemption 2 started in August 2017, prior to Rockstar Games entering "official crunch mode" that October.
+Testers at Rockstar Lincoln were asked to work evenings and weekends.
 They would initially work three nights per week, and later five.
 Of those working overtime, localisers and lead testers were paid annual salaries and thus were not compensated for working additional hours.
 In contrast, regular testers were paid by the hour and, depending on how long they worked, earned more than their leads.
-In response to overtime reports, the studio's management announced in a meeting held on 19 October 2018 that overtime at the studio would immediately become optional.
+In response to reports of overtime, the studio's management announced in a meeting held on 19 October 2018 that overtime at the studio would immediately become optional.
 All testers at the studio were to be converted to full-time employees by 1 August 2019.
-Security measures were lowered to allow mobile phones at the workplace, and a flexitime system was introduced.
+Security measures were relaxed to allow mobile phones at the workplace, and a flexitime system was introduced.